floriancourgey/blog/_posts/2019-01-23-installing-adobe-campaign-locally.md

 redirect_from: /install-acc
 ---

 Install Adobe Campaign on any computer locally on a VM to set up your own development environment.
 Plus, access to any VM feature such as snapshots and duplication.
+This dev setup is for testing and demo only.
+Configuring Apache on port 443 to receive traffic as a web server allows a more secure connection.

 ![](/assets/images/2019/03/adobe-campaign-install-architecture-network.jpg)